dalinicus/homeassistant-aerogarden/README.md

 ## TODO
 1. Investigate the ease of turning on/off the light.
 See if it can be dimmed with more control.
-2. Full integration overhaul (See aerogarden-v2 branch)
-   1. integration flow to setup
-   2. Create an aerogarden device
-   3. All calls are done async